mattermost/docs/source/cloud/cloud-guest-accounts.rst

 Guest Permission Settings
 -------------------------

-In E10 and E20, you can also control which users can invite guests.
 By default, only the System Admins can invite guests.
-There are `additional permissions <https://docs.mattermost.com/deployment/advanced-permissions.html>`_ in E20 that can be adjusted under **System Console > Advanced Permissions > System Scheme** to control a guest’s ability to:
+There are `additional permissions <https://docs.mattermost.com/cloud/cloud-user-management/advanced-permissions.html>`_ that can be adjusted under **System Console > Advanced Permissions > System Scheme** to control a guest’s ability to:

  - Edit posts
  - Delete posts